CrowdWare/shift/readme.md

 This will also happen if these user refer others and you will earn additionally 72 ml LMC for each refered user.
 You can make the math.
 Lets assume that you invite 10 friends and each of your friends also invite 10 friends and so on and all of them started scooping not longer than 24 hours ago.
 To make it clear.
 You only get benefits for inviting friends if they are actually scooping liquid.
+That means the shift service has to run on your mobile and on their mobile.

 | Level | Liter | Description |
 |-|-|-|